Lathanao/Backup-Prestashop/README.md

   - All together

 - **TODO**:
-  - Test if can remove img/tmp/*
-  - CronJOb
-  - Send Archive on Gdrive
+  - Add exception and message in red
   - Set zip compression
+  - Check if install MozJpeg could improve again the archive weight lost
   - Clean DB
-  - Remove empty dir in img/p
+  - Remove the search index and the facet cache in DB
-  - Remove more directories following composer.json (eg Prestashop/ps_modules)
-  - check if install MozJpeg could improve again the archive weight lost
+  - CronJOb
+  - Send Archive on Gdrive with rclone

 - **Here what's look like the menu**:

 ![synth-shell](doc/2020-07-28_19-42.png)